-25. Homelessness
+26. Homelessness

-- 25.1 The DSL and deputies will be aware of the contact details and referral routes in the Local Housing Authority so that concerns over homelessness can be raised as early as possible. - 25.2 Indicators that a family may be at risk of homelessness include the following: - Household debt - Rent arrears - Domestic Abuse - Anti-social behaviour - Any mention of the family saying they are moving home because "they have to" - 25.3 Referrals to the Local Housing Authority do not replace referrals to social care where a child is being harmed or at risk of harm.
+- 26.1 The DSL and deputies will be aware of the contact details and referral routes in the Local Housing Authority so that concerns over homelessness can be raised as early as possible. - 26.2 Indicators that a family may be at risk of homelessness include the following: - Household debt - Rent arrears - Domestic Abuse - Anti-social behaviour - Any mention of the family saying they are moving home because "they have to" - 26.3 Referrals to the Local Housing Authority do not replace referrals to social care where a child is being harmed or at risk of harm.

-26. County lines criminal activity
+27. Serious violence including county lines criminal activity

-- 26.1 County lines criminal activity refers to drug networks or gang grooming and exploiting children to carry drugs and money from urban areas to suburban areas, rural areas and market and seaside towns. - 26.2 Staff will make the DSL aware of any pupils for whom they have concerns because of increased absence, new friendships, especially that with much older individuals or groups, a decline in performance, signs of self-harm or changes to wellbeing, signs of assaults or unexplained injuries.
-Unexplained gifts or new possessions might also be an indication that pupils have been involved with criminal activity. - 26.3 Staff members who suspect a pupil may be vulnerable to, or involved in this activity will immediately report all concerns to the DSL. - 26.4 the DSL will consider referral to the National Referral Mechanism on a case by case basis.
+- 27.1 All staff will be aware of the indicators that may signal a pupil is at risk of, or involved with serious violent crime.
+Staff will make the DSL aware of any pupils for whom they have concerns because of increased absence, new friendships, especially that with much older individuals or groups, a decline in performance, signs of self-harm or changes to wellbeing, signs of assaults or unexplained injuries.
+Unexplained gifts or new possessions might also be an indication that pupils have been involved with criminal activity. - 27.2 County lines criminal activity refers to drug networks or gang grooming and exploiting children to carry drugs and money from urban areas to suburban areas, rural areas and market and seaside towns. - 27.3 Staff members who suspect a pupil may be vulnerable to, or involved in serious crime including county lines will immediately report all concerns to the DSL.
+A safeguarding referral will be considered alongside the availability of local help and support for victims of child criminal exploitation and county lines exploitation. - 27.4 The DSL will consider referral to the National Referral Mechanism on a case by case basis.

-27. Pupils with family members in prison
+28. Pupils with family members in prison

-- 27.1 Pupils with a family member in prison will be offered pastoral support as necessary. - 27.2 They will receive a copy of "Are you a young person with a family member in prison" from Action for Prisoners' Families where appropriate and allowed the opportunity to discuss questions and concerns with staff.
+- 28.1 Pupils with a family member in prison will be offered pastoral support as necessary. - 28.2 They will receive a copy of "Are you a young person with a family member in prison" from Action for Prisoners' Families where appropriate and allowed the opportunity to discuss questions and concerns with staff.

-28. Pupils required to give evidence in court
+29. Pupils required to give evidence in court

-- 28.1 Pupils required to give evidence in criminal courts, either for crimes committed against them or crimes they have witnessed will be offered appropriate pastoral support. - 28.2 Pupils will also be provided with the booklet 'Going to Court' from HM Courts and Tribunals Service were appropriate and allowed the opportunity to discuss questions and concerns.
+- 29.1 Pupils required to give evidence in criminal courts, either for crimes committed against them or crimes they have witnessed will be offered appropriate pastoral support. - 29.2 Pupils will also be provided with the booklet 'Going to Court' from HM Courts and Tribunals Service were appropriate and allowed the opportunity to discuss questions and concerns.

-29. Contextual Safeguarding
+30. Contextual Safeguarding

-- 29.1 Safeguarding incidents can occur outside of Academy and can be associated with outside factors.
-Academy staff, particularly the DSL and their deputies will always consider the context of incidents- this is known as contextual safeguarding. - 29.2 Assessment of pupil's behaviour will consider whether there are wider environmental factors that are a threat to their safety or welfare. - 29.3 The Academy will provide as much contextual information as possible when making referrals.
+- 30.1 Safeguarding incidents can occur outside of Academy and can be associated with outside factors.
+Academy staff, particularly the DSL and their deputies will always consider the context of incidents- this is known as contextual safeguarding. - 30.2 Assessment of pupil's behaviour will consider whether there are wider environmental factors that are a threat to their safety or welfare. - 30.3 The Academy will provide as much contextual information as possible when making referrals.

-30. Alternative Provision
+31. Alternative Provision

-- 30.1 The Academy will remain responsible for a pupil's welfare during their time at an alternative provider. - 30.2.
+- 31.1 The Academy will remain responsible for a pupil's welfare during their time at an alternative provider. - 31.2.
 When placing a pupil with an alternative provider, the Academy will obtain written confirmation that the provider has conducted all relevant safeguarding checks on staff.

-31. Work Experience
+32. Work Experience

-31.1 When a pupil is sent on work experience, the Academy will ensure that the provider has appropriate safeguarding policies and procedures in place.
+32.1 When a pupil is sent on work experience, the Academy will ensure that the provider has appropriate safeguarding policies and procedures in place.

-32. Early Help
+33. Early Help